retroarch-bios-pack/.github/profile/README.md

 - Go to Directory and locate the System/BIOS directory.
 This is the folder where your BIOS files need to be placed.
 - If the directory is not set, you can manually configure it by selecting a folder on your system where you want to store the BIOS files.

-### Step 2: Extract the BIOS Pack
+### Step 2: Extract the RetroArch BIOS Pack
-- Extract the downloaded BIOS pack using a tool like WinRAR or 7-Zip.
+- Extract the downloaded RetroArch BIOS Pack using a tool like WinRAR or 7-Zip.
 - Inside the folder, you should find several BIOS files for various consoles, typically named according to the system they belong to (e.g., `scph1001.bin` for PlayStation).

 ### Step 3: Place BIOS Files in the System Folder